Ben Seidel, St. Olaf College

 Who knew Nintendo’s quirky life simulation game could help you deal with impeding student debt?

-Though disguised as an action-packed summer blockbuster, the final installment of the simian trilogy is a cerebral exploration of what binds a society together.
+The final installment of the simian trilogy is a cerebral exploration of what binds a society together.

 A look into the burgeoning world of eSports through two of the college competitors who are helping shape its future.